 Some have reported these shoes feel a little more narrow, so if you like a wider shoe these are out.
 I have a more narrow foot, so I’m not a good judge, but I do LOVE the cushion.

 Another shoe that I’ve run in for many years.
-It’s not anywhere near as cushioned, but has that lower heel to toe drop and is super lightweight.
+It’s not anywhere near as cushioned as the Bondi, but has that lower heel to toe drop and is super lightweight.